History Trust of South Australia: Location

 The offices of the History Trust were at the Torrens Parade Ground for 18 years, before temporarily relocating to 77 Grenfell Street as various organisations wished to create a "veterans' hub" in the Drill Hall.

-In February 2023 it was announced that the History Trust would be moving to a new home, on the second floor of a heritage-listed building called Security House (previously known as Kelvin House), at 233 North Terrace.
-In April/May 2023 the History Trust will occupy the entire second floor of the building.
+In 2023, the History Trust moved to the second floor of heritage-listed Security House (previously known as Kelvin House) at 233 North Terrace.

 Functions and activities

 As of 2019, the History Trust of South Australia operates the Migration Museum in Kintore Avenue, the National Motor Museum at Birdwood and the South Australian Maritime Museum at Port Adelaide.
+The History Trust is sometimes referred to as History SA.

 It manages, in collaboration with the State Library of South Australia, the Centre of Democracy on the corner of North Terrace and Kintore Avenue, The Centre's gallery exhibits treasures from History Trust and State Library collections, as well as items on loan from State Records of South Australia, the Art Gallery of South Australia, the Courts Authority, Parliament House, Government House and private lenders.
 The exhibits are interactive and intended to appeal to all ages, with some explicitly aimed at engaging younger children.
 The Centre examines the history of South Australia by looking at key players and issues, showing how democracy evolved in SA, what it meant for Aboriginal Australians and how protests have played a part in developments.

 The History Trust also partners with other Australian museums to present exhibitions, manages a Community Museums Program and offers grants for research and writing, and puts on the annual South Australia’s History Festival as well as community events such as the Bay to Birdwood vintage car run.

-South Australia’s History Festival is a statewide event taking place in May each year, which promotes the state's historical collections, places and stories, through hundreds of events, including talks, tours, walks, workshops, exhibitions and special events.
+South Australia's History Festival is a statewide event taking place in May each year, which promotes the state's historical collections, places and stories, through hundreds of events, including talks, tours, walks, workshops, exhibitions and special events.
 The Festival began in 2004 as SA History Week, growing year on year until it becoming a month-long festival in 2011, and is As of 2019 one of South Australia's largest community events.

-The History Trust is sometimes referred to as History SA.
+The Sir Hubert Wilkins Oration has been presented by the History Trust in association with the Wilkins Project in 2023 and 2025.